hashansl/spatial-tda/docs/index.md

 - **Integration with Pandas, GeoPandas, and Gudhi:** The framework seamlessly works with popular Python libraries for geospatial and topological data analysis.
 - **Dynamic variable selection:** Users can select any **numerical attribute** to control filtering and sorting.

 These features make the AdjacencySimplex class and **compute_persistence** function powerful tools for geospatial topological data analysis, helping researchers explore spatial connectivity, adjacency structures, and persistent homology in geospatial datasets.
-Whether for epidemiology, environmental studies, urban planning, or regional connectivity analysis**, this framework provides an intuitive and structured approach to **spatial TDA**.
+Whether for epidemiology, environmental studies, urban planning, or regional connectivity analysis, this framework provides an intuitive and structured approach to **spatial TDA**.

 ## Citations